RosettaCommons/documentation/application_documentation/structure_prediction/relax.md

 will quit with immediate effect

-A typical FastRelax script is: (this in fact is the default command script)
+A typical FastRelax script is:

 ```
 repeat 5